 Despite the name, Portuguese bullfights are anything but bloodless.
-The bull is stabbed with banderillas by a matador on horseback, causing deep wounds and significant blood loss.
-The bull is then tormented by eight forcados, seven of whom grab the animal’s head while the eighth pulls on his tail, eventually stopping the exhausted animal.
-The bull is not killed in the ring but dragged out and left bleeding to await his slaughter, hours or even days later.
+The bull is still stabbed with banderillas by a matador, causing deep wounds and significant blood loss.
+Then, eight forcados further torment the bull until he’s exhausted.
+The bull isn’t killed in the ring but is slaughtered outside the arena later.

 Horses in Bullfights

 Bulls aren’t the only victims in bullfights.
-Horses are used to run bulls in circles, are viciously spurred, and can quickly become exhausted.
-Horses can be seriously gored or killed by charging bulls trying to protect themselves.
-They’re also forced to pull the bulls’ dead bodies out of the ring.
+Horses used to run bulls in circles can quickly become exhausted.
+They can be seriously gored or killed by charging bulls trying to protect themselves.